- ABOUT US

 - Injury Prevention

 As pregnancy is one of the most sensitive periods in a women’s life, eating a healthy diet is essential not only for the women, but for the developing baby.
-Expecting mothers should pay close attention to what they eat, and make sure to avoid any foods or beverages that could be harmful to the baby.
-Foods to avoid include raw fish, shellfish, raw eggs, raw sprouts, unpasteurised dairy, soft cheese with a white rind (such as brie and cambered) and blue cheese.
+Expecting mothers should pay close attention to what they eat.
+Try your best to avoid any foods or beverages that could be harmful to the baby.
+Foods to avoid include; raw fish, shellfish, raw eggs, raw sprouts, unpasteurised dairy, soft cheese with a white rind (such as brie and cambered) and blue cheese.
 Foods to reduce intake of include high mercury fish, processed meats, organ meats and undercooked meats.

-If you already have a regular exercise regime, by all means continue it as long as your body feels good doing so and your doctor agrees it is safe.
+Do you already have a regular exercise regime?
+By all means continue it as long as your body feels good doing so and your doctor agrees it is safe.
 It is advised however, to ease up on strenuous exercise or engaging in extreme sports.
 If you don’t have a regular fitness regime, perhaps now is the time to start some light exercise.
-Pilates is a great activity to do while pregnant, not only will it help improve your fitness, but it also can help relive any pregnancy related back or pelvic pain you may experience.
+Pilates is a great activity to do while pregnant.
+Not only will it help improve your fitness, but it also can help relive any pregnancy related back or pelvic pain you may experience.
 Additionally, Pilates is a great way of strengthening your pelvic floor muscles in preparation for delivery.
 Next week we will have a blog specifically on how to strengthen the pelvic floor so make sure to check back with us then!

 Smoking increases the risk of miscarriage, stillbirth, preterm delivery and having a low-birth-weight baby.
-Additionally, babies of mothers who smoke are at higher risk of being born with certain birth defects (such a cleft palate), and many other health issues including sudden infant death syndrome.
-Mothers-to-be are not the only ones who need to quit smoking, recent studies have shown how being exposed to second hand smoke within the home is equally as negative for the developing baby.
+Additionally, babies of mothers who smoke are at higher risk of being born with certain birth defects (such a cleft palate).
+As well as many other health issues including sudden infant death syndrome.
+Mothers-to-be are not the only ones who need to quit smoking.
+Recent studies have shown how being exposed to second hand smoke within the home is equally as negative for the developing baby.

 As no science has been able to determine a safe level of alcohol consumption, it is recommended to stop drinking alcohol entirely during pregnancy.
 Similar to mothers who smoke, mothers who drink face the same increased risk of miscarriage, stillbirth, preterm delivery and having a low-birth-weight baby.